 However, those representing HS2 argued that the EIA regulations cover all relevant requirements, meaning there was no need for an SEA to be carried out.
 Furthermore, they confirmed that undertaking a SEA would delay the project by 6-12 months, and although a SEA would consider alternative routes, the ‘Optimised Alternatives’, proposed by 51M, would not necessarily be considered.

-Seven out of the nine members of the Supreme Court were sitting for the appeal, and a decision is expected in November.
+Seven out of the nine members of the Supreme Court were sitting for the appeal, and a decision is expected in the new year.

 Petitioning guidance published on Parliament website

 The Private Bill Office in the House of Commons has now published guidance documents about petitioning the HS2 Hybrid Bill.
 This comprises:

 • FAQs on the High Speed 2 Hybrid Bill;

 • A brief plain English guide to petitioning and;

 • A detailed pack of advice and guidance, including a draft petition template and examples from the Crossrail Bill.